Siri on your Mac

 You can talk to Siri on your Mac mini and use your voice for many tasks.
 For example, you can find files, schedule meetings, change preferences, get answers, send messages, place calls, and add items to your calendar.
 Siri can give you directions (“How do I get home from here?”), provide information (“How high is Mount Whitney?”), perform basic tasks (“Create a new grocery list”), and much more.

-Note: To use Siri, your Mac mini must be connected to the internet and a microphone.
+Note: To use Siri, your Mac must be connected to the internet.
 Siri may not be available in all languages or in all areas, and features may vary by area.

 Tip: To learn about more ways you can use Siri, ask “What can you do” at any time, or click the Help button .